czmirek/czmirek.github.io/content/posts/iac-for-small-business.md

 Good secrets should rotate with some periodicity that makes sense from security standpoint but is also practical.
 I guess that in small architectures you can have static secrets as well and there is no problem with that.

-But HTTPS certificates force you to rotate some secrets, namely your Let's Encrypt certificates validated with a browser-trusted authorities for your websites.
+But HTTPS certificates force you to rotate secrets if you want your websites to smoothly support HTTPS.
 Luckily there are tools such as `acme.sh` or *Nginx Proxy Manager* that help you with it...but again, this is a tool that needs to be downloaded, installed and used which means it's part of your architecture which means it should be mentioned in your IAC somehow.

 ## Purpose of IAC